The cast of the Aveyond and associated tropes.

 - Archer Archetype: Being a hunter, he's very a resourceful fellow and supplies the initial necessities for Ean and Iya.

-- Dogged Nice Guy: How his interaction with Emma plays out.
+- Slap-Slap-Kiss: How his interaction with Emma plays out.
 He once made a bet with her and wagers that the loser must obey 5 of the winner's command.
-Emma still gets the better of him even if he won the bet.
+These commands are all intended to humiliate or injure the losing party in some way, but somehow increases the attraction between the two.

 - I Just Want to Be Special: She starts out as being a household maid, but wants to become something much more, hence her desire to learn the sword instead.